Cumulocity-IoT/cumulocity-image-animation-widget/README.md

 Enter the amount of seconds the animation should take to complete e.g. 2.
 If you want the image to swap immediately, set this value to 0

-## Scrolling the widget using Cumulocity events
+## Animating the widget using Cumulocity events

-### SCROLL-TOGGLE
+### TOGGLE
-If you have selected 'Scroll up', 'Scroll down', 'Scroll left', or 'Scroll right', you will be able to scroll the image by posting an authenticated Cumulocity SCROLL-TOGGLE event to your tenant.
+If you have configured your widget, you will now be able to animate it by posting an authenticated Cumulocity TOGGLE event to your tenant.

 In the 'body' of your Cumulocity event, you will need to include the following: